jdrestre/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Task 8.
 You are so much sunshine in every square inch
 - Task 9.
 Fizz-Buzz
 - Task 10.
 Triangles
+- Task 12.
+Numbers have life; they're not just symbols on paper